Rostlab/nalaf/notes/definitions.md

 Is defined by the definition of a natural language mutation mention itself:
 - Minimum Spaces 3 are applied
 - Minimum Lettres 12-36 are applied
+- Intersection with TmVar Regex until minimum lettres param of 35

 ```python
 	nl_mentions_array = []